SamofDatasets/power-bi-bmw-car-sales-analytics/README.md

 ## 📣 Contact

-If you're interested in collaborating, reviewing the dashboard, or discussing improvements, feel free to reach out via [LinkedIn](#) or email me at **youremail@example.com**.
+If you're interested in collaborating, feel free to reach out via [LinkedIn]().

 ---